ipoomzakungi/vscode-chat-history-fix/README.md

 ### How It Works

-The tools extract the project folder name from both workspaces and compare:
+The tool extracts the project folder name from both workspaces and compares:
 - Current workspace: `/home/user/workspace/my-app` → Project: `my-app`
 - Other workspace: `/home/user/old-workspace/my-app` → Project: `my-app`
 - **Match found!** ⭐ These are likely the same project